IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/end-of-semester-deliverables.md

 <li>Letter as pdf or Video To Next Cohort (.mov, .mp4, etc)</li>
 </ul>

-(if applicable) with constant input folder with native files:
+(if applicable) with constant input folder with native files

 ## Final Self Assessment
 *Include in google drive folder, I&P Fall 2016*